sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/01-research-concept-direction.md

 Proving this hypothesis will reshape the field by:

-1. **Establishing 2D-specific design principles** for INR architectures, moving beyond 3D-centric thinking # there is some work with 2D gaussian sp
+1. **Establishing 2D-specific design principles** for INR architectures, moving beyond 3D-centric thinking # there is some work on 2D gaussian splats
 2. **Demonstrating architectural transferability** between domains, opening new research directions
-3. **Providing efficiency benchmarks** that could influence future INR design decisions
+3. **Providing efficiency benchmarks** that could influence future INR design decisions # I think this would be the most valuable
-4. **Validating explicit geometric priors** as alternatives to purely implicit representations
+4. **Validating explicit geometric priors** as alternatives to purely implicit representations # not sure if there's a difference between doing that in 2D vs 3D

 ## Systematic Research Approach